-The total stake held by the management of the Company as of 31 December 2012 was 0.6%.
-The stake decreased as of 31 December 2011 as a result of personal changes in management.
+The total stake directly held by the management of the Company as of 31 December 2013 was 0.7% and changed from a 0.6% at the end of 2012 as a result of personnel changes during the year.

-On 23 July 2012, the Company received a notification that Wood & Company Funds SICAV PLC was as of 20 July 2012, holding 1,386,491 shares in the Company, constituting 15.02% of the share capital and of the total voting rights attached to the shares issued by the Company.
-Prior to 20 July 2012, Wood & Company Funds SICAV PLC had jointly held 1,376,491 shares in the Company, constituting 14.91% of the share capital and voting rights attached to the shares issued by the Company.
+On 25 October 2013, the Company received a notification that Wood & Company Funds SICAV PLC, having its registered office at Level 6, The Mall Offices, Floriana, FRN 1470, Malta, was as of 14 October 2013 holding 1,686,452 shares in the Company, constituting 18.27% of the share capital and of the total voting rights attached to the shares issued by the Company.
+WOOD & Company Funds SICAV PLC announced that these shares have been transferred to a wholly-owned subsidiary of WOOD & Company Funds SICAV PLC - Wood Textiles Holding Limited, having its registered office at TG Complex, Suite 2, Level 3, Brewery Street, Mrie.el BKR 3000, Malta.

-The Company does not have information about its shareholder structure.
-Based on the notifications sent by the shareholders in the past, the Company supposes, that the main shareholders are Wood & Company Funds SICAV PLC, Templeton Asset Management Ltd., PKO Towarzystwo

-Funduszy Inwestycyjnych SA and Genesis Smaller Companies SICAV.
+The Company does not have precise information about the composition of its shareholder structure.
+Based on the notifications sent by the shareholders in the past, the Company supposes, that the main shareholders are Wood & Company Funds SICAV PLC (18.27% of the share capital and of the total voting rights as at 14 October 2013), Templeton Asset Management Ltd. (9.78% of the share capital and of the total voting rights as at 17 March 2011), PKO Towarzystwo Funduszy Inwestycyjnych SA (5.05% of the share capital and of the total voting rights as at 3 December 2010) and Genesis Smaller Companies SICAV (3.72% of the share capital and of the total voting rights as at 20 January 2014).

-Dividend Policy
+DIVIDEND POLICY

-The Annual General Meeting of PEGAS NONWOVENS SA (hereafter "PEGAS" or "Company") held on 15 June 2012 in Luxembourg, approved the proposed pay out of a dividend in the amount of EUR 9,690,870, i.e. EUR 1.05 per share.
-The source of the dividend payout was 2011 profit and retained earnings of previous years.
-The record date (i.e. the day at the end of which shares entitled to a dividend are registered at accounts of the entitled persons held by the settlement systems of Centrální depozitář cenných papírů, a.s., Krajowy Depozyt Papierów Wartościowych Spółka Akcyjna or by other respective settlement systems) was set to 19 October 2012 and the dividend was paid on 30 October 2012.
+The Annual General Meeting of PEGAS NONWOVENS SA held on 17 June 2013 in Luxembourg, approved the proposed pay out of a dividend in the amount of EUR 9,690,870, i.e. EUR 1.05 per share.
+The source of the dividend payout was 2012 profit and retained earnings of prior years.
+The record date (i.e. the day at the end of which shares entitled to a dividend are registered at accounts of the entitled persons held by the settlement systems of Centrální depozitář cenných papírů, a.s, Krajowy Depozyt Papierów Wartościowych Spółka Akcyjna or by other respective settlement systems) was set to 18 October 2013 and the dividend payment date was set to 29 October 2013.